Home / South Africa

 Let's start with a quick overview of the main sights that you can choose to include in your itinerary of the Garden Route.

 If you're looking for recommendations on what to do in Cape Town and the immediate surroundings, have a look at our article about exactly that.
-And if you're interested in getting a full list of our recommendations for hotels, restaurants and activities in this region of South Africa, check our Google Map!
+And if you're interested in getting a full list of our recommendations for hotels, restaurants and activities in this region (Western Cape) of South Africa, check our Travel Guide!

 Day 1 and 2

 Kick off your adventure in the heart of South Africa's wine country.
-Base yourself in Stellenbosch, a charming town surrounded by vineyards and mountains.
+Base yourself in Stellenbosch - this is a charming town surrounded by vineyards and mountains.
 Even if you're not a wine enthusiast, the natural beauty and the estates themselves are worth the visit.

 Consider joining an organized wine tasting tour, or set out by yourself.
 We suggest visiting Vergelegen Wine Estate, Waterford Estate, and Rust en Vrede Wine Estate.
 If you can, don't miss lunch at The Table at De Meye.
-Dining outdoors in their garden is an experience in itself.
+We never miss this lunch when in the area - dining outdoors in their garden is simply beautiful!

 If you've got some extra time, check out Old Nectar Gardens and the Dylan Lewis Studio & Sculpture Garden.